 The mathematics behind the golden ratio is heavily connected to the Fibonacci Sequence.
 If you’re unfamiliar with the Fibonacci sequence, it begins by definition with the numbers 0, 1 and then each successive number in the sequence is the sum of the previous two numbers.

 The aesthetics of the face consists of one-dimensional and three-dimensional aspects.
-The one-dimensional elements are the skin color, skin texture and the rhytids.
+The one-dimensional elements are the skin color, skin texture and the wrinkles.
 There is an intermediate dimension (call it 2.5 dimensional) which consists of the folds formed by skin ptosis (sagging) and laxity.
-The 3D aspects of the face are the underlying bone and cartilage skeleton and their ‘interrelationship’.
+The three-dimensional aspects of the face are the underlying bone and cartilage skeleton, with their investing muscle, deep fat and superficial fat compartments and their ‘interrelationship’.

 Put simply, in the female face the overall shape is an oval, in the male a square.
 The cheeks or malar bones are wider than the mandibular angles in the female and equal or reversed in the male.
-Malar prominence is more anterior in the male and more to the side (lateral) in the female.
+Malar prominence is more to the front (anterior) in the male and more to the side (lateral) in the female.
 The chin is smaller in a vertical and a horizontal dimension in the female.
-The glabella (the depression in the nose between the eyes) and the sub-labial crease (depression / crease below the lower lip and above the chin prominence) are more or less on the same vertical profile line in the male whereas in the female the front of the chin or the pogonion is behind this vertical plane.
+In the male profile, nasion (the depression in the nose between the eyes), the sub-labial crease (crease below the lower lip and above the chin prominence) and the pogonion or front of the chin are all, more or less, on the same vertical profile line.
+Whereas in the female, the front of the chin or the pogonion is behind this vertical plane.

 You don’t need a cephalometric analysis to determine this, but it may be helpful if you want to calculate the ideal size of an implant.
-However, for most of us, like life and choosing a yacht to sail the Mediterranean, it really comes down to small, medium or large and as Graham Chapman said: ‘you either have one or you don’t’.
+However, like most things in life, such as choosing a yacht to sail the Mediterranean, it really comes down to small, medium or large

 Dr Edward Terino in the Los Angeles area and Dr Harry Mittelman in San Francisco have both set the stage for understanding and correcting the ‘third dimension’.
 Dr. Mittelman’s pre-jowl implant addresses the 2.5 D aspects of skin ptosis and the pre-jowl depression as well.